Meet Dr. Raquibul Hannan

 Dallas Radiation Oncologist

 What if the body’s own immune system could fight off cancer?
 How does radiation treatment affect the patient’s immune response to cancer?
-These have been particular areas of interest and research for Assistant Professor of Radiation Oncology Raquibul Hannan, M.D., Ph.D.
+These have been particular areas of interest and research for Associate Professor of Radiation Oncology Raquibul Hannan, M.D., Ph.D.
 As a board-certified radiation oncologist and an expert in radiation therapy for patients with genitourinary cancer, he feels research into strategies for combining immunotherapy with radiation therapy is an effective means of maximizing the treatment outcome for his patients.

 One of the motivations I have in doing translational research is to improve my patients’ cancer outcome.
 I will go out of my way to make sure the patient is getting the right treatment and whatever is best for his or her outcome.”

 Genitourinary cancers include prostate, kidney, bladder, penile, testicular, and ureteral cancer.
 External beam radiation, including intensity-modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT), and stereotactic body radiation therapy (SBRT), typically plays a key role in the treatment of these cancers.
 As a scientist, Dr. Hannan is exploring strategies of combining immunotherapy with radiation therapy.
 As a physician, he will do whatever it takes to make sure a patient is getting the right treatment and achieving the best outcome possible.